BAT lowers Souza Cruz buyout offer to account for dividend

 BAT'S decision to buy out Souza Cruz minority shareholders comes as a number of foreign companies delist their Brazilian subsidiaries, a sign of confidence that they can better navigate Brazil's rough economic waters without pressure from minority investors.

-The $3.5 billion buyout would give BAT, the producer of Dunghill cigarettes, full control over Souza Cruz, which has about 80 percent of Brazil's market.
+The $3.5 billion (2.37 billion pounds) buyout would give BAT, the producer of Dunghill cigarettes, full control over Souza Cruz, which has about 80 percent of Brazil's market.
 BAT last considered a Souza Cruz buyout almost five years ago, but the plan foundered due to a strong Brazilian currency.

 (Reporting by Guillermo Parra-Bernal; Editing by Jeffrey Benkoe)